Zohaib7542/Distributed-In-Memory-Storage-Engine/README.md

 # AeroCache
+It is a high-speed storage engine that keeps data in RAM rather than on a hard drive.
 A high-performance, fault-tolerant, distributed in-memory key-value store written from scratch in Java, paired with a real-time observability dashboard built in Flutter.

 Built to replicate the core architectural concepts of enterprise caching systems like Memcached, Redis Cluster, and Amazon DynamoDB.